-Rule 1074-1 RESOLUTION OR OTHER STATEMENT AUTHORIZING FILING
+Rule 1074-1 CORPORATE RESOLUTION; PARTNERSHIP OR OTHER STATEMENT AUTHORIZING FILING

-A voluntary petition, or a consent to an involuntary petition, that is filed by or on behalf of a business entity of any kind must be accompanied by (a) a copy of the duly attested resolution, consent or other appropriate document that authorizes the filing, and (b) a duly attested statement that all persons whose consent is required for the filing have consented to the filing.
+(a) Corporate Resolution.
+A voluntary petition, or a consent to an involuntary petition, that is filed by a corporation or on behalf of a business entity of any kind must be accompanied by (a) a copy of the duly attested corporate resolution authorizing, consent or other appropriate authorization for, document that authorizes the filing.

+Partnership Statement.
+A voluntary petition filed by, or consent to an involuntary petition filed on behalf of, a partnership must be accompanied by, and (b) a duly attested statement that all partnerspersons whose consent is required for the filing have consented to the filing.

-This rule is derived from Former Local Bankruptcy Rule 51.
-The provision regarding the filing of a duly attested statement regarding consents to a partnership filing was added in 1996.
+Subdivision (a) of this This rule is derived from Former Local Bankruptcy Rule 51.
+Subdivision (b) of this rule The provision regarding the filing of a duly attested statement regarding consents to a partnership filing was added in 1996.